 Place joong leaves in large stockpot or Dutch oven.
 Cover with water and place on stove over high heat.
 Bring to a boil, reduce heat to medium and cook for 30 minutes.
 Drain leaves and rinse with cold water.
 Using a vegetable brush, take one leaf and scrub each side and rinse again under running water.
 Trim off stem using kitchen shears and discard.
 Repeat until all the leaves are scrubbed, rinsed and trimmed.
-Put leave sin colander and set aside.
+Put leaves in colander, cover with a damp kitchen towel, and set aside.

 For the lap cheong: Rinse lap cheong under cold running water and drain.
 Cut each lap cheong in half crosswise.
 Split each half lengthwise twice into quarters (you should get 8 pieces out of each lap cheong).
 Set aside.

 For the the cured pork belly: Rinse pork belly under cold running water to remove excess salt.
 Pat dry with paper towels and slice into 1/2-inch wide strips lengthwise.
 Cut each strip into 1-inch pieces.
 Set aside.